aarneranta/deptreepy/README.md

    'take_trees <int-from> <int-to>'  # selection of trees 'underscore_fields <field>*'      # replace values of <field>* with _
-   'extract_sentences'               # return FORM sequences as one-liners 'trees2conllu'                    # convert internal trees to CoNLLU lists of wordlines 'trees2wordlines'                 # convert internal trees to a single sequence of wordlines 'from_script <file>'              # read commands from a file
+   'extract_sentences'               # return FORM sequences as one-liners 'trees2conllu'                    # convert internal trees to CoNLLU stanzas 'trees2wordlines'                 # convert internal trees to a single sequence of wordlines 'from_script <file>'              # read commands from a file